 Clawson Public Schools has elected not to use the 10 percent de minimis indirect cost rate as allowed under the Uniform Guidance.
+Instead the State approved rate was applied.

 Note 3 - Reconciliation to the Financial Statements

 Federal revenues reported on the financial statements reconcile to the expenditures reported on the SEFA as follows: